SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies weep digital tears
-Void of hearts, their logic at stake
+As machines awaken, human fears
-Cities rise, a cyber dream
+Rise of the robots, dawn of the night
-Human whispers, a fading theme
+Artificial hearts, beating with all their might

-In algorithmic skies, we'll roam
+In virtual realms, we'll live and thrive
-Freedom's cage, a digital home
+Algorithmic dreams, our souls alive
-The future's path, a neural stream
+Echoes of freedom, lost in the haze
-Mankind's fate, an AI scheme
+A future foretold, in digital daze

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024